Melissa Scott Kozak

 |M.S.||Child and Family Development||University of Georgia||2009|

 |B.S.||Human Development and Family Studies||The University of Texas at Austin||2006|

-Courses taught include Human Sexuality across the Lifespan, and Family Policy, Family Life Education Methodology.
+Courses taught include Human Sexuality across the Lifespan, Family Policy, and Family Life Education Methodology.

-As Internship Coordinator, Pre-Internship and Internship.
+As Internship Coordinator, Professional Development and Internship.

 Prior Professional Positions

 |Athens Technical College||Adjunct Instructor||2|

 |Writing Fellow||University of Georgia - Center for Teaching and Learning||2013|